 Ascend is a production of poetic visual theatre that was created during Margarita’s fellowship year at the University of Iowa.
 The show was created collaboratively by the entire ensemble – performers, director, designers, musicians, and everyone on the creative team who wished to give input.
 It was born out of our hearts, imaginations, and dreams.
 It is our gesture of love to the world and humanity.

-Ascend breaths and pulsates; it moves the heart, the body, and the soul.
+Ascend breathes and pulsates; it moves the heart, the body, and the soul.
 It stirs something deep inside of us that cannot be explained, but only felt.
 It is a cluster of lights and images which allows audiences to create their own constellations.
 When creating theatre of the imagination, theatre that strives to make the invisible visible, the guiding inspiration is to sweep the audience on a journey and entrust them to engage fully in the artistic experience.

 Un-Invisible is envisioned and created by Ian Farley and Margarita Blush.